CYBER NEWS

 - Including 1 off-site copy

-– And a copy that is physically offline
+- And a physically offline copy

 - And no errors during restoration tests